ZihaoWang/k8s_helm/README.md

 This document provides a step-by-step guide to containerize and deploy a Flask-based machine learning application using Docker, Kubernetes (Minikube), and Helm.

+The following settings are implemented:

+* Two different Docker containers for app.py and training.py.
+* A Cronjob of training.py for each 5 minutes.
+* A Kubernetes Job of training.py before the deployment of APP, to prevent error caused by nonexist of trained model before the first Cronjob.
+* Regular health (readness and liveness) check of the APP.

 # Prerequisites

 * Docker